fhildeb/lukso-node-guide/6-blockchain-clients/8-cli-setup.md

 In the background, the blockchain clients run directly on the operating system, i.e., in the user directory `/usr/local/` of the Ubuntu Server installation.
 The services are executed directly from the build and can be accessed via the terminal.

-> Please see the Docker installation guide if you want to run multiple networks simultaneously or need to have your application separated from the rest of service running on your node machine.
+> Please see the [Docker Setup](./9-docker-setup.md) guide if you want to run multiple networks simultaneously or need to have your application separated from the rest of service running on your node machine.

 ### 6.8.2 Installing the CLI